8cm x 15cm (3” x 6”) of 20 assorted fabric for petals.

 Traditionally, the petal shaped segments were all pieced together and then the complete plate was appliqued to the backing fabric.

+The quilts were commonly known as feedsack quilt, although there were many other names, including Grandmother’s Sunburst, Friendship Ring, Dahlia and Sunburst.
 It is one of my favourite traditional quilt blocks and I am excited that we can cut it so quickly with the GO! cutters!Happy Sewing